PUMA PRINT | FACE TO FACE

 Chile.
 Early morning.

-It was a very strange feeling: it was calming but at the same time very concerning.
-I stepped backwards extremely slowly, then dropped down so that I was level with the puma and started to take pictures.
+It was a bizarre feeling: it was calming but at the same time very concerning.
+I stepped backward extremely slowly, then dropped down so that I was level with the puma and started to take pictures.

 At first, due to the anxiousness, I could not focus through the dried grass onto her face.
 Then I reminded myself I had a huge camera between her and I and that nothing would go wrong.
 After my nerves settled so did the image.